 Application Number: Date Submitted:

-The undersigned owner(s) of the following legally described property hereby request the consideration of change in zoning district classification as specified below:
+signed owner(s) of the following legally described property hereby request the on of change in zoning district classification as specified below:

-1 1) Name of Applicant:
+1) Nan me of Applicant:

-2 2) Mailing Address:
+2) Mai ling Address:

-3) Phone Number: Home: Work:
+3) Pho one Number: Home: Work:

-2 4) Description of property for which amendment is requested:
+4) Des cription of property for which amendment is requested:

 a) Property Address:

 b) Subdivision Name:

 c) Lot numbers involved in change:

 d) Total acreage of change:

 e) Recorded in Map Book Number: Page Number:

 f) Owned in whole by the undersigned?

 g) If owned in part, name(s) of co-owner(s):

-2) Zon ing change requested:
+2) Zor ning change requested:

 a) Present classification of property:

 b) Reclassification desired:

 c) Character of neighborhood:

-3) Reas son(s) for requesting zoning change:
+3) Rea son(s) for requesting zoning change:

-,

-- 4) The following attachments must accompany the request for zoning amendment: - a) Two copies of a list of the names and addresses of the owners of all properties lying within one hundred (100) feet of any part of the property proposed to be rezoned. - b) Two copies of a map or plat, drawn to scale, showing the existing and proposed zoning reclassification and other pertinent information. - c) Two copies of the legal description of the property to be rezoned. - d) A check for the required fees in compliance with Zoning Ordinance.
+4) The following attachments must accompany the request for zoning following attachments must accompany the request for zoning amendment:

+a) Two copies of a list of the names and addresses of the owners of all properties lying within one hundred (100) feet of any part of the property proposed to be rezoned.

+b) Two copies of a map or plat, drawn to scale, showing the existing and proposed zoning reclassification and other pertinent information.

+c) Two copies of the legal description of the property to be rezoned.

+d) A check for the required fees in compliance with Zoning Ordinance.

-5) Certifications:
+5) Cer tifications:

 a) Applicant's Name

 Address

 Telephone Number

 b) Date

+Owner

+Owner